KostantinRudenko/Database_Application/README.md

 # Database_Application
 # About project
-This is a project with using databases.
-If you want save some datas, you can use the application and save the datas in the database, that you can create in the applic-on.
-There is migration in the project.
+This is a project with using SQLite3 python library.
+If you want save some datas, you can use the application and save the datas in a database, that you can create with the app.
+You can also use migration function to copy databases.

 # Software environment
   ## Software (Programming & Modules)